 Even a delay as brief as 100 milliseconds can hurt conversions by up to 7%, increase desktop bounce rates by 18% and drive up mobile bounce rates by as much as 50%.

 To combat this, ensure that your site is always running smoothly, and that you are prepared for an influx of high-volume traffic (especially during peak shopping seasons, like the holidays).

-The lesson is clear: be open and honest with your customers.
+The lesson is clear: Be open and honest with your customers.
 If they know what price they are looking at paying from the get-go, the total cost is less likely to be the cause of cart abandonment at the end of the checkout process.
-(With Sana’s ERP-powered software, you can update your pricing and product information in real-time, directly from your ERP system.
-Learn more about our solution here.)
+For example, with Sana Commerce’s ERP-powered online portal, you can update your pricing and product information in real-time, directly from your ERP system.

 Additional findings from the Baymard Institute show that in the U.S. alone, 58% of online shoppers have abandoned a cart simply because they were not ready to buy.
 Often, they were on your site to browse your products, but not looking to make a purchase just yet.